 SECTION 4.
-During this state of Local Emergency, the City Council hereby adopts the following temporary business relief measures:
+During this state of Local Emergency, the City Council hereby extends the following temporary business relief measures, which were included in the previous Urgency Ordinance (Ordinance No. 2020-12):

-Temporary Sign Limits.
+- Temporary Sign Limits.
 Section 33-1396(a) of Article 66 of the Escondido Zoning regulates the time, place, and manner of temporary signs, and limits these special event signs for a total duration of not more than sixty (60) days in a calendar year.
 Section 33-1396(a) of Article 66 of the Escondido Zoning Code regulates temporary banner signs including an allowance for seventy-two (72) square feet and only one (1) special event banner is allowed for each street frontage, except for individual in-line shops in commercial centers where one (1) banner is allowed for each building face fronting on a parking lot or a street.
-The foregoing limitations of temporary banner signs are hereby provisionally modified to allow for the following:
+The foregoing limitations of temporary banner signs are hereby provisionally modified to allow for the following: - a.

-a.
 One (1) banner sign of up to seventy-two (72) square feet and one (1) additional banner sign of up to thirty-two (32) square feet for each street frontage or each building face fronting on a parking lot or a street.